Hackler5/pdsnd_github/README.md

 ### Files used
 csv-data: chicago, new_york_city, washington
-ignore: all csv data and .gitignore.txt
+ignore: all csv data and .gitignore

 ### Credits
 https://www.udacity.com/